Editor’s note: This post was edited in February 2022 to update information and prices.

 Just about everyone who goes to London will at some point find themselves at Kings Cross during their visit.
 As one of the main hubs for commuters and tourists alike, it certainly has a lot to offer (including their wonderful Harry Potter themed shop!).

 As you might expect, there are plenty of pricey restaurants at Kings Cross, but Drake & Morgan is a rather pleasant exception.
 The quirky setting features two floors, a gorgeous open bar, and extensive outdoor space, excellent for alfresco dining and cocktails in the sun.

 Their menu will also blow you away.

-Plus, if you’re after something traditionally British, they also serve Beer Battered Cod and Chips for just £12.95 and a traditional English Afternoon Tea with scones, jam and clotted cream for only £7.95!
+Plus, if you’re after something traditionally British, they also serve Beer Battered Cod and Chips for just £14.95 and a traditional English Infused Tea starting at £2.75!